fossabot/Records/README.md

     </a>
 </p>

-A very light-weight CoreData wrapper that dynamically re-writes itself, as you develop your project.
+A very light-weight CoreData wrapper that **dynamically re-writes itself**, as you develop your project.
 The type safe nature of swift ensures that **every query has a result**.
-There are **no errors thrown for queries** per se (Errors arrise if CoreData stack not setup correctly, or the database gets full etc).
+There are **no errors thrown for queries** per se (errors are thrown if developer does not read CoreData documentation).

 <p align="center">
 <a href="https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/KeyConcepts.html">